rlycrvns/rlycrvns/readme.md

  + Led team trainings on HandlebarsJs and Git/Azure DevOps workflows

  ## At Home
  I have been working on courses and side projects with ES6+ and React/Gatsby/Next since 2019 and would love to do so full time.
-I first learned React, Express, Node and MongoDB with a side of Redux to create a site for my [upcoming wedding](https://www.rileyandjessica.com/) ~~9/6/2020 damn you covid!~~ on 9/5/2021.
-It's pretty slow due to tons of pictures so I am currently rebuilding it with Gatsby, GraphQL and Sanity headless cms.
+I first learned React, Express, Node and MongoDB with a side of Redux to create a site for my upcoming wedding on ~~9/6/2020 damn you covid!~~ ~~9/5/2021 double damn you covid~~ 8/28/2022.
+I recently completed a rebuild of the site with Gatsby which can be seen [here](https://www.rileyandjessica.com/).
 I have done a limited amount of freelance work and generally try to keep that minimal, but I can often be found doing work for friends and family.